openid/eKYC-IDA/openid-ida-verified-claims.md

 This section defines some terms relevant to the topic covered in this document, inspired by NIST SP 800-63A [@NIST-SP-800-63a].

-* Identity Proofing - process in which an End-User provides evidence to an OP or Claim provider reliably identifying themselves, thereby allowing the OP or Claim provider to assert that identification at a useful assurance level.
+* Identity Proofing - process in which an End-User provides evidence to a provider reliably identifying themselves, thereby allowing the provider to assert that identification at a useful assurance level.

-* Identity Verification - process conducted by the OP or a Claim provider to verify the End-User's identity.
+* Identity Verification - process conducted by the provider to verify the End-User's identity.

-* Identity Assurance - process in which the OP or a Claim provider asserts identity data of a certain End-User with a certain assurance towards an RP, typically expressed by way of an assurance level.
-Depending on legal requirements, the OP may also be required to provide evidence of the identity verification process to the RP.
+* Identity Assurance - process in which the provider asserts identity data of a certain End-User with a certain assurance towards another consuming entity (such as an OpenID Connect Relying Party or Verifier as described in [@VerifiableCredentials]), typically expressed by way of an assurance level.
+Depending on legal requirements, the provider may also be required to provide evidence of the identity verification process to the consuming entity.

 * Verified Claims - Claims about an End-User, typically a natural person, whose binding to a particular End-User account was verified in the course of an identity verification process.